yuki-yano/fzf-preview.vim/README.md

 --procecces
 " Set process when selecting element with fzf started by this command.
 " Value must be a global variable name.
-" Variable is dictionary and format is same as g:fzf_preview_custom_open_file_processes.
+" Variable is dictionary and format is same as g:fzf_preview_custom_processes['open-file'].
 "
-" Most commands are passed a file path to the prosess function.
+" Most commands are passed a file path to the process function.
 " FzfPreviewAllBuffers will be passed “buffer {bufnr}” "
 " Value example: let g:foo_processes = {